scil-vital/dwi_ml/doc/model.rst

 Gaussian models
 '''''''''''''''

-This is a regression model, but contrary to typical regression, which would learn the parameters (hidden through the weights) that would represent a function h such that y ~ h(x), gaussian processes learn directly the *function probability*.
+This is a regression model, but contrary to typical regression, which would learn to set the weights that would represent a function h such that y ~ h(x), gaussian processes learn directly the *probability function*.
 See for example here https://blog.dominodatalab.com/fitting-gaussian-process-models-python/.
-The model learns to represent the mean and variance of all the functions that could represent the data.
-We can decide how to sample the final direction.
+The model learns to represent the mean and variance of the gaussian functions that could represent each data and its uncertainty.
+See :ref:`ref_formulas` for the complete formulas.

 To not counfound with the tensor, which is also a multivariate Gaussian.
-Here, the (3D, x, y, z) means of the Gaussian represent the probable next direction, and the variance represent uncertainty in each axis.
-An equivalent model could learn this on the sphere to learn a normalized direction.
+Here, the (3D, x, y, z) means of the Gaussian represent the probable next direction, and the variance represent uncertainty in each axis, whereas in a tensor, the means would represent the origin of the tensor, i.e. (0,0,0), and the variances represent the shape of the tensor in each axis.

+An equivalent model could learn to represent the direction on the sphere to learn a normalized direction.
 The means would be 2D (phi, rho) and the variances too.
 This has not been implemented yet.
 The reason for choosing a 3D model is that users could want to work with unnormalized direction and variable step sizes, for instance to reproduce compressed streamlines.

 - **SingleGaussianDirectionGetter**: The loss is the negative log-likelihood.
 Note that the model is a 2-layer NN for the means and a 2-layer NN for the variances.
-See :ref:`ref_formulas` for the complete formulas.

     - :underline:`Shape of the output`: 6 parameters: 3 means (x, y, z) and 3 variances (x, y, z).
     - :underline:`Deterministic tracking`: The direction is directly given by the mean.
     - :underline:`Probabilistic tracking`: A direction is sampled from the 3D distribution.

 - **GaussianMixtureDirectionGetter**: In this case, the models learns to represent the function probability as a mixture of N Gaussians, possibly representing direction choices in the case of fiber crossing and other special configurations.
 The loss is again the negative log-likelihood.
 Note that the model is a 2-layer NN for the mean and a 2-layer NN for the variance, for each of N Gaussians.
-See :ref:`ref_formulas` for the complete formulas.

     - :underline:`Shape of the output`: N * (6 parameters: 3 means (x, y, z) and 3 variances (x, y, z) plus a mixture parameter), where N is the number of Gaussians.
     - :underline:`Deterministic tracking`: The direction is directly given as the mean of the most probable Gaussian; the one with biggest mixture coefficient.